Rupakshi1999/cs355-agru2717.github.io/ChalkBoard/README.md

 Students may add or drop a course, and Instructors can add or delete courses, add instructors to their courses, or remove themselves from a course (Image 7). --Hafsah Kamal

+#### Features of ChalkBoard
+ChalkBoard consists of different webpages to allow a seamless online learning experience.
+As of now, it contains:
+A login page: (https://rupakshi1999.github.io/cs355-agru2717.github.io/index.html) in which users have the option of accessing their student/instructor account through the login button, or signing up (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/SignUp.html).
+A landing page: (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/Index.html?submit=Login) which is used to connect all pages (student, instructor and admin view) together temporarily.
+This page can be accessed by clicking "login" in from the index.html.
+##### Clicking All Courses: Instructor From the NavBar in the Landing Page:
+Clicking this navbar item opens the courses/home page (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/InstructorView/InstructorCoursesHomePage.html) for an instructor and displays currently taught courses (ex.
+Geology, Geography, Math).
+This page also contains a search bar, as well as a navbar which links the instructor to their profile, and provides clear options to create/delete (drop) a course in other pages.
+Clicking on a course from the courses/home page opens the course page (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/InstructorView/InstructorCourseHomePage.html), with more specific information for the instructor, as well as a navbar that provides links to the instructor's profile page, creating/grading tests, and a "My Courses" button to once again access the courses/home page for an instructor.
+##### Clicking All Courses: Student from the NavBar in the Landing Page:
+Clicking this navbar item opens the courses/home page (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/StudentView/StudentCoursesHomePage.html) for a student and displays currently taught courses (ex.
+Geology, Geography, Math).
+This page also contains a search bar, as well as a navbar which links the student to their profile.
+Clicking on a course from the courses/home page opens the course page (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/StudentView/StudentCoursePage.html), with more specific information for the student, as well as a navbar that provides links to the student's profile page, taking lesson questions/quizzes/exams (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/StudentView/StudentTestTaking.html), and a "My Courses" button to once again access the courses/home page for a student.
+##### Clicking Admin View from the NavBar in the Landing Page:
+Clicking this navbar item opens the admin view (https://rupakshi1999.github.io/cs355-agru2717.github.io/HTML/AdminView/AdminView.html), which we plan to connect to a database as the semester progresses.

+##### CSS In Our Website:
+Seeing as frameworks such as Bootstrap is permissible to use in our project, we decided to implement Bootstrap early on in our project in order to streamline the process.
+Our CSS file can be located in our file called "style.css," located in the ChalkBoard directory.
+We've checked for responsiveness as well as make sure no content is hidden from users.
 #### What we learned:
 11/02-03/2021
 "I specifically learned a lot about git due to Rupakshi.
 Some keywords include "git branch", "git checkout -b <name>", and in general "git status" to check the changes of my repositories (in the origin and local repo).
 I also struggled in finding a way to edit HTML text for the "TeacherCreatingTest" page, because I did not even realize text could be editable after being placed in the DOM tree, so that was fascinating, realizing that text could be manipulated using basic HTML.